 Why printed electronics?

-Electronic devices have been manufactured for more than 60 years using a multiple-step sequence of photolithographic and chemical processing, creating in the end electronic circuits on silicon or other semiconductor materials.
+Electronic devices have been manufactured for more than 60 years using a multiple-step sequence of photolithographic and chemical processing, resulting in the creation of electronic circuits on silicon or other semiconductor materials.

-Printed electronics technology refers to an alternative process for electronics manufacturing, in which standard graphic arts printing processes are used to produce various kinds of electronic devices.
-This is done by fabricating conductive traces on a usually organic, rigid or flexible substrate.
+Printed electronics technology refers to an alternative process for electronics manufacturing, in which standard graphic and printing processes are used to produce various kinds of electronic devices.
+This is done by fabricating conductive traces on a rigid or flexible, and usually organic, substrate.

 The technology offers unique characteristics, such as novel form factors (ultra-thin, flexible, stretchable), a variety of substrates (plastics, textiles, paper), a simple manufacturing process, and inexpensive mass production.
 These properties create the potential for a wide range of novel and promising applications in several areas, such as consumer electronics, packaging or pharmaceuticals.

 The purpose is to deliver demonstrators that show the value of using printed electronics in products and services.
 In addition to this, we are drafting whitepapers on the applications of printed electronics.
 This includes applications such as:

 - E-skin for over-strain detection during pipe transportation

 - Portable device for monitoring the concentration of multiple hazardous and toxic gases